About CHSU College of Osteopathic Medicine (COM)

-Aligned with the University mission, CHSU’s College of Osteopathic Medicine (COM) is the first program of it’s kind in the Central Valley and hopes to recruit, train and retain physicians to serve the local community, especially the underserved population.
+The California Health Sciences University College of Osteopathic Medicine (CHSU-COM) is the first program of its kind in the Central Valley.
+The CHSU medical school hopes to recruit, train, and retain physicians to serve the local community, especially the underserved population.

-The university has initiated the accreditation process with the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.
+The CHSU-COM has been granted pre-accreditation status by the American Osteopathic Association Commission on Osteopathic College Accreditation, the only accrediting agency for pre-doctoral osteopathic medical education recognized by the United States Department of Education.

-In years three and four, COM students will gain hands-on experience through their clinical clerkships based at regional hospitals, clinics, and health care facilities with qualified local health care providers in the community.
-Students will rotate through 4 to 8 week clerkships in areas including: family medicine, internal medicine, surgery, pediatrics, behavioral medicine, emergency medicine and more.
+In years three and four, CHSU-COM students gain hands-on experience through clinical clerkships in regional hospitals, clinics, and health care facilities with qualified health care providers.
+Students rotate through 4- to 8-week clerkships in family medicine, internal medicine, surgery, pediatrics, behavioral medicine, emergency medicine, and more.

 With gorgeous views of the Sierra Nevada mountains, the three-story College of Osteopathic Medicine building opened in 2020 and incorporates innovative technology throughout.
 The facility features large classrooms, an Osteopathic Skills lab, a library, plentiful private and collaborative study spaces, a spacious student lounge with Teaching Kitchen, and a Simulation Center.

 The Simulation Center includes an inpatient area that resembles a hospital environment and an outpatient area that is like a clinic or doctor’s office.
 The innovative Simulation Center was meticulously planned to maximize interactive learning.

 The CHSU-COM has matriculated over 500 students to-date, starting with the inaugural cohort of 79 students in 2020, 120 students in 2021, and over 150 students in both 2022 and 2023.